Our Partnering Ethos

-- Small donation, big impact.
+- Small grant, big impact.
 We invest in projects where our contribution can make a meaningful impact on the success.
 Because our grants are relatively small – usually ranging from $2,500 up to $25,000 – we tend toward small to medium-sized organizations where our level of funding makes a difference.

 - Efficiency.
 We appreciate productivity.
 The organizations we support tend to be unusually successful at managing overhead and administrative costs so that our donation reaches the people who need it.

-We do not provide grants that are primarily for endowments, capital campaigns, ongoing operating expenses, existing deficits, or lobbying of any kind.
+Note: We do not provide grants that are primarily for endowments, capital campaigns, ongoing operating expenses, existing deficits, or lobbying of any kind.
 We do not make grants to individuals or for-profit organizations.

 The Foundation is invited to speak publicly from time to time about its philosophy of giving and related grant making activities.
 Click on the links below to read transcripts of the following presentations: